solidjs-community/solid-primitives/packages/resize-observer/README.md

 - [`makeResizeObserver`](#makeResizeObserver) — Instantiate a new ResizeObserver that automatically get's disposed on cleanup.
 - [`createResizeObserver`](#createResizeObserver) — Create resize observer instance, listening for changes to size of reactive element targets array.
+- [`createWindowSize`](#createWindowSize) — Creates a reactive store-like object of current width and height dimensions of window, page and screen.
+- [`createElementSize`](#createElementSize) — Creates a reactive store-like object of current width and height dimensions of html element.

 ## Installation